mayavchung/enso-disease/README.md

 * Analyzes and plots the data
 2. MERRA-2/SIRS model (HCoV-HKU1 parameters, forced by MERRA-2 specific humidity data)
 * Analyzes ONI data (ENSO event years)
-* Preparing specific humidity data (climatology and timeseries) to force R0 for the disease model
+* Processes specific humidity data (climatology and timeseries) to force R0 for the disease model
 * Runs the HCoV-HKU1 SIRS model
 * Analyzes and plots the disease data